machbase/machbase-neo/docs/tutorials/raspi-server.md

 ### Bind ip address for accessing out side of Raspberry PI

-As machbase-neo's boot message, it is listening only localhost(127.0.0.1).
+As machbase-neo's boot message shows, it is listening only localhost(`127.0.0.1`).
-If you are going to access data remotely (e.g via HTTP) from your laptop and other application server, It is required to bind host ip address with `--host <bind_ip_addr>` option.
+If you are going to access machbase-neo remotely (e.g via HTTP) from your laptop and other application server, It is required to bind host ip address with `--host <bind_ip_addr>` option.

 ```sh